ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

 the parameters that are available to be set by the user.
-It is also possible to manually alter the slurm scripts to change parameters that have not been defined for user input (the slurm files can be seen in the slurmFiles/ directory - if you set SUBMIT_JOBS=false, they will be created but not submitted).
+It is also possible to manually alter the slurm scripts to change parameters that have not been defined for user input (the slurm files can be seen in the slurmFiles/ directory - if you set ``SUBMIT_JOBS=false``, they will be created but not submitted).
 If there are parameters that you would like defined for user input that are currently hardcoded, please let me know.

 Finally, note that the processing **needs to be run on the /scratch2 filesystem on galaxy**.
 The /home filesystem is not suitable for